Asana/python-asana-preview/docs/ProjectTemplatesApi.md

     api_instance = project_templates_api.ProjectTemplatesApi(api_client)
     project_template_gid = "1331" # str | Globally unique identifier for the project template.
     opt_pretty = True # bool | Provides “pretty” output.
 Provides the response in a “pretty” format.
 In the case of JSON this means doing proper line breaking and indentation to make it readable.
-This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["status","resource_subtype","new_project_template","new_task","new_task_template","new_project"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
+This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["new_project","status","resource_subtype","new_task_template","new_project_template","new_task"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include. (optional) instantiate_project_request = InstantiateProjectRequest(
         data=ProjectTemplateInstantiateProjectRequest(
             name="New Project Name",
             team="12345",
             public=True,
+            privacy_setting="public_to_workspace",
             is_strict=True,
             requested_dates=[
-                DateVariableRequest(
+                ProjectTemplateInstantiateProjectRequestRequestedDatesInner(
                     gid="1",
                     value=dateutil_parser('1970-01-01T00:00:00.00Z'),
                 ),
             ],
             requested_roles=[
-                RequestedRoleRequest(
+                ProjectTemplateInstantiateProjectRequestRequestedRolesInner(
                     gid="1",
                     value="123",
                 ),